StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows: Background

 \section{Background}

 \paragraph{Finite-state Machines} We first introduce state machines, which we will use to formulate our framework.
 A finite state machine (automaton) is a mathematical model of a machine that accepts a set of words or string over an input alphabet $\Sigma$~\citep{hopcroft2001introduction, carroll1989theory}, where read of symbols would lead to state transitions.
 The automaton would determine whether the input is accepted or rejected.
 A basic Deterministic Finite-state Machine (DFSM) is a Deterministic Finite-state \textbf{acceptor}, usually used as a language recognizer that determines whether an input ends in an accept state.
 An acceptor is not suitable in our modeling of LLM generations, where we want to determine actions to be performed and produce outputs in between states.
-Instead, we base our model on a \textbf{transducer} finite-state machine, which is a sextuple $\langle\Sigma, \Gamma, \mathrm{S}, \mathrm{s}_0, \delta, \omega\rangle$~\citep{rich2008automata}:
+Instead, we base our model on a \textbf{transducer} finite-state machine, which is a sextuple $\langle\Sigma, \Gamma, \mathrm{S}, \mathrm{s}_0, \delta, \omega\rangle$~\citep{rich2008automata}, where $\Sigma$ abd $\Gamma$ are the input and output alphabet (finite non-empty set of symbols), $S$ is a finite non-empty set of states, $\omega$ is the output function, $\mathrm{s}_0$ is the initial state, $\delta$ is the state transition function ($\delta: S \times \Sigma \rightarrow S$), and $F$ is the set of final states.